 Streaming video has been one of the most widely used services in our lives for a long time.
-Increasing demand of audiences’ about real-time video delivery has created a focus on inventing new streaming protocols or improving existing streaming protocols in order to reduce latency to a few seconds.
+Increasing demand of audiences’ for real-time video delivery has created a focus on inventing new streaming protocols or improving existing streaming protocols in order to reduce latency to a few seconds.

-Latency is simply a delay between capturing video and displaying it for playback at the viewer’s screen and measured with the time.
-Reducing latency values to seconds has been a challenge for the overall market as interactivity in our daily lives has been increasing tremendously and outdated protocols with latency of 6 to 10 seconds or more, obviously can’t keep up with interactivity requirements and will be totally obsolete in the near future.
-Therefore, focus on minimizing latency introduced the new streaming protocols such as WebRTC (Web Real-Time Communication), LL-DASH (Low Latency – Dynamic Adaptive Streaming over HTTP), and most recently LL-HLS (Low Latency HTTP Live Streaming).
+Latency is simply a delay between capturing video and displaying it for playback on the viewer’s screen and measured with the time.
+Reducing latency values to seconds has been a challenge for the overall market as interactivity in our daily lives has been increasing tremendously and outdated protocols with a latency of 6 to 10 seconds or more, obviously can’t keep up with interactivity requirements and will be totally obsolete in the near future.
+Therefore, focusing on minimizing latency introduced new streaming protocols such as WebRTC (Web Real-Time Communication), LL-DASH (Low Latency – Dynamic Adaptive Streaming over HTTP), and most recently LL-HLS (Low Latency HTTP Live Streaming).

 If we look at the overall capability of protocols, we could easily point WebRTC that developed by Google for sub-second latency data exchange, or which is also known as enabling ultra-low latency.
 The protocol itself is open source and was released back in 2011, mainly designed for peer to peer communication that is suitable for real-time data transfer and video conferencing.

 In addition to that, an improved version of the well-known HLS protocol called LL-HLS, developed by Apple, and LL-DASH, jointly designed by DVB (Global Standards for Digital Television) and DASHIF (DASH Industry Forum), were recently introduced.
 Both protocols are architectured utilizing video chunks to be incorporated into a shipping container called CMAF (Common Media Application Format), and mainly the smaller video segments target the lower latency figures.